 Mat 24:34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.

 The whole human race is hidden hidden behind the word translated as "generation."
 The translation of this verse as a prophecy about the future is very misleading.
 It is more of a tease than a prophecy.
 What is hidden in the Greek is the explicit idea that this is possible, but not certain.
-Also, from reading the translation, one might think the phrases "pass away" and "come to pass" had something in common in the Greek.
-They don't.
+Finally, the "these things" are not what is fulfilled.

 The word "amen" means both "truly" and "to reap".